aaronoah/kibana_calendar_vis/README.md

     Build a distributable archive of your plugin.

+  - `yarn test`

+    Run all tests.

     - `yarn test:browser`

       Run the browser tests in a real web browser.

-  - `yarn test:server`
+    - `yarn test:jest`

-    Run the server tests using mocha.
+      Run jest tests in command line.

+    - `yarn test:functionalTests`

+      Run functional tests in command line and a real browser.

 For more information about any of these commands run `yarn ${task} --help`.
 For a full list of tasks checkout the `package.json` file, or run `yarn run`.